lifefram/lf/README.md

 		...
 		...

+IPFS upload process happens in the admin console, while you are publishing your content.

-It includes a donate page after a content is submitted where you could award your donors with an NFT token containing the content itself, in the form of a JSON file and image file as metadata.
-The NFT contains the IPFS URL linking to your content files.
+There's a donate page after a content is submitted by a user.
+This is where you could award your user with an NFT token if they make a donation.
+The NFT contains the content itself, in the form of a JSON file and image file as metadata.
+The NFT is embedded with the IPFS URL of their content files.

 NFT token minting and delivery is handled at the admin console during the pre-publication and storing phase.
 It has only been tested with [MetaMask](https://metamask.io/) wallet.
 Ensure you have one installed.